-F. elastica is a subtropical to tropical plant that comes from Southeast Asia.
-There, it can grow to 50 feet with an enormous canopy of draping, foot-long oval leaves.
-Like many ficus, they have hanging roots and develop flanged trunks over time.
-In the home, F. elastica is an excellent standard plant that thrives with bright light, regular water, warmth, and lots of fertilizer.
+Ficus elastica, also known as a rubber plant, is an odd-looking plant with its huge, soft leaves and exotic name from the tropics of southeast Asia.
+It can grow to 50 feet with an enormous canopy of draping, foot-long oval leaves.
+Like many ficus, it has hanging roots and develops flanged trunks over time.
+In the home, it is an excellent standard plant that thrives with bright light, regular water, warmth, and fertilizer.

-Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
+Water frequently.
+This plant needs to be kept steadily moist.
+It is vulnerable to excessive dryness.
+As for soil, any good, fast-draining potting soil will likely do.
+Feed the plant a weak liquid fertilizer throughout the growing season.
 They are relatively heavy feeders when healthy.

-Like other types of ficus, they are vulnerable to cool drafts.
+Like other types of ficus, these plants are vulnerable to cool drafts.
 Plants that are suffering for whatever reason will become leggy, with stretching internodes, and the leaves might first turn yellow and then brown and then drop off entirely.
-F. elastica look their best when fully clothed with leaves, so take any leaf yellowing seriously (although once a leaf starts to yellow, it's most likely gone already).
+F. elastica look their best when fully clothed with leaves, so take any leaf yellowing seriously (although once a leaf starts to yellow, it is most likely gone already).

 If the leaves look full and are drooping, your light levels are probably too high.
 Ficus elastica is vulnerable to pests including aphids, mealy bugs, mites, scale, and white fly.
 If possible, identify the infestation as early as possible and treat with the least toxic option.